legop3/notes/current/art reading notes/reading notes 5 MONDAY.md

   - what other clothes would be worn with it
     - accesories
     - a visual ensemble, as the book states
+## art and history in benin

+## art of central africa: the kuba and karagwe

+## art and conflict: asante and the bidjogo

 ## terms
 - scarification - basically scar tattoos